The first year of homeschooling can be intense, but one of the most delightful years you will remember.

 Science – Optional

 Developing the skill of observation is probably the most important science skill for this grade level.
 Nature study and keeping a nature journal can be a lot of fun for young children.
-Catch lots of bugs, keep them in a jar and draw them in a nature journal.
+Catch lots of bugs, keep them in a jar and draw them in a nature journal (and remember to let them go again).
 Don’t limit the drawings to the whole specimen – draw separate pictures of the different parts and also of the type of habitat it lives in.
 Date and time the catch/observation.
 Look it up in a field guide and label it with both the Latin and common names.
 Learn to identify the birds that commonly inhabit your backyard and what time of year they visit.
 Look for nests, draw the flowers of all the different native gums, wattles and exotic plants, go for walks along the river and note down all the different creatures you see.
 You get the idea!
 For more information on nature study read our article The Habit of Nature Study.

 Another option for teaching science to little ones is Great Science Adventures.
-This curriculum, suitable for grades K-8, is hands on project based, and can also be included as art and craft due to the fantastic activities the children can do.
+This curriculum, suitable for grades K-8, is hands-on project-based, and can also be included as art and craft due to the fantastic activities the children can do.
 Dovetailing is the best way to teach!
 There are 10 topics to choose from, so everyone’s interests can be catered for, and being available as ebooks means this is a very affordable curriculum.
 All your children can use the same book, learning together and having lots of fun at the same time.

 New Syllabus Primary Maths Grade 1 (2nd Edition) OR

 Apologia has made teaching science to young children not only doable, but downright fun!
 If you choose Human Anatomy and Physiology you will cover science and health in one go, adding in the Junior Notebooking Journal (ages 5-10) with lessons and great activities which are all kept in one place.
 There is also a Notebooking Journal for older children, so you can have everyone doing the same topic all at once.
 Choose from Astronomy, Birds, Land Creatures, Sea Creatures, Botany and Chemistry and Physics – all have a Junior Notebooking Journal suitable for this age group.
-There is even an audio book version available for all titles except Botany.
+There is even an audiobook version available for all titles except Botany.